poetapp/documentation/rdd/separate-file-uploads.md

 ##### Issuer

 Frost will need to provide an `issuer` property that is a uri which resolves to an issuer. `issuer` will be a data uri until we have Identity Claim functionality.
 The `issuer` data uri will be generated from frost-apis privateKey using poet-js's [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function.

+> Note: despite the name of the function, no data about the actual private key is leaked in the data url.
+A public key is generated from it instead.

 In the future `issuer` will be a uri that resolves to an Identity Claim.